IntentDev/TopArray/README.md

 ## How To Use

+Use `git clone https://github.com/IntentDev/TopArray.git` or download zip file of the repository.

 Load ExampleTensorIO.toe and toggle the Active parameter on the TensorIO componenent.

 See component network and TorchExt.py for details on how to interact with the TopArrayInterface and the TopCUDAInterface.

 # Documentation